programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 ### Creating the Basic Web Page

 Every three.js website has a camera and a 'scene' to which lights and objects need to be added.
 The script will call two functions (blocks of code): init() and animate().
 Most of the code will be in init() which will set up the scene and tell the page if it should ‘listen’ to any input from sources, such as the mouse and what it should do in response to that (ie we will add EventListeners).
 To start with we will add the standard EventListener for responding to window size changes.
 The animate function will continuously call the render function.
-Rendering is when the camera we add takes a 2D ‘photo’ of the scene.
+Rendering is when the camera we add creates the 2D image that will be shown on the screen at that milisecond.

 First create a camera and a scene with a background colour.
 The position of the camera is important, sometimes you can not see your models because the camera is looking away from them or they are outside its field of view.
 We will use a perspective camera with parameters that define the field of view, including boundaries for culling objects that are too close or too far from the camera.
 The units for three.js are metres, and this camera will not render to the screen anything nearer to 0.1m and further than 10m.
 When we introduce moving the camera later, you will see objects disappear if they get too close.